xBlade58/smart-meter-platform-page/specification/Cloud.md

 ## Overview

 The cloud component serves as the central hub in the smart meter system architecture.
-It acts as a layer above IoT devices, managing vast amounts of data, and facilitating seamless communication between various system elements.
+It acts as a layer above IoT (Edge) devices, managing vast amounts of data, and facilitating seamless communication between system elements such as IoT Devices, third party cloud api's, own api's and internal data processing services.
 The cloud component is designed to handle several gigabytes of data per day and provides robust APIs for serving and querying data.

 ## Input Parameters

 - **Meta Data per Smart Meter:** Metadata associated with each smart meter for identification and contextual information.
 Such as
-    - type of household
-    - number of people in the household
+  - Household information (Type, number of occupantes)
+  - Smart Meter ID
+  - Timestamp
-    - ??
+  - Interval
 - **Current Data from Smart Meters:** Real-time data from smart meters, including:
   - Current Power Consumption
   - Current Power Injection